sichangi/node-red-contrib-cloud-firestore/README.md

 ## TODO

-- facilitate order and limiting functionality
+- Add in node query configuration for read node
+- Document on how to perform queries through node input
-- handle simple and compound queries
+- Facilitate chained / compound 'where' queries